 Santa Lucia holds an extraordinary place in the hearts of the people of Sweden.
-Santa Lucia represents charity and love while at the same time bringing light to the cold long winter nights.
+Santa Lucia represents charity and love while simultaneously bringing light to the cold long winter nights.

-Santa Lucia is an Italian Saint that died as a martyr; she is one of the earliest Christian saints to achieve widespread popularity.
+Santa Lucia is an Italian Saint who died as a martyr; she is one of the earliest Christian saints to gain widespread popularity.
 Santa Lucia is remembered and celebrated each December 13th in Sweden.
-On December 13th, one of the darkest days of the year, Santa Lucia goes throughout Sweden as a symbol of light and hope.
+On December 13th, one of the year’s darkest days, Santa Lucia goes throughout Sweden as a symbol of light and hope.

-This is quite a long video, but it shows a beautiful Santa Lucia program from a Swedish Television station.
+This video is quite long, but it shows a beautiful Santa Lucia program from a Swedish Television station.
 You can see how beautiful the Santa Lucia celebration is on a dark, cold winter morning.

 Who Was Santa Lucia?

-Santa Lucia appears once each year in Sweden on December 13th to usher in the Christmas season.
+Santa Lucia appears yearly in Sweden on December 13th to usher in Christmas.
 But the legend of Santa Lucia goes back to 304 AD in Syracuse or present-day Sicily, Italy.
-Santa Lucia is also known as St. Lucy, Saint Lucia, Sankta Lucia.
+Santa Lucia is also called St. Lucy, Saint Lucia, and Sankta Lucia.

 Santa Lucia is an Italian saint that was said to have died as a virgin and martyr.
 Santa Lucia was one of the earliest Christian saints to achieve widespread popularity.
 Even as early as the 5th century, she was a popular Saint.